qkeddy/quin-eddy-development-portfolio/README.md

 ## Installation & Usage

-There are no installation requirements except to open the single `index.html` page
+There are no installation requirements except to open the single `index.html` page or visit the page: https://qkeddy.github.io/quin-eddy-development-portfolio/.

 ## Sample screenshots